Juryeon/obsidian-git-sync/To be told/README.md

 git remote add origin main https://Juryeon:5520209q1!@github.com/Juryeon/obsidian-git-sync.git

 We write ultimately because it reveals not only our heart toward God, our patterns of sabotage, and our self-protective style of relating, but also the hand of a good God in our lives of relating, but also the hand of a good God in our lives and his outrageous offer to let us cowrite with him.
 And we write because God commands us to remember.

+At what points in your life has God seemed absent?

 Look back over the stories and fragments of stories that you have written.
 What does your life reveal about the person and character of God?